SUNRUSE-Junk-Drawer/influx7/README.md

 ends
 : The number of characters between the end of the token and the start of the file.

+#### Return statement

+return
+: The expression object being returned.

+starts
+: The number of characters between the start of the "return" token and the start of the file.

+ends
+: The number of characters between the end of the "return" token and the start of the file.

 ## Primitive types

 ### boolean